bootstrap-vue/bootstrap-vue/src/components/table/README.md

 | -------------- | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `tbodyTrClass` | String, Array or Function | Classes to be applied to every row on the table.
 If a function is given, it will be called as `tbodyTrClass( item, type )` and it may return an `Array`, `Object` or `String`. |

-When passing a function reference to `tbody-tr-class`, the arguments will be as follows:
+When passing a function reference to `tbody-tr-class`, the function's arguments will be as follows:

 - `item` - The item record data associated with the row.
 For rows that are not associated with an item record, this value will be `null` or `undefined`